 With the support of Cinema First and the BFI, Into Film partners with the film industry to nurture young audiences and build a thriving cinema sector for the future.

-Through insights, campaigns, in-cinema activity and sector support, we aim to cultivate the largest possible sustainable, passionate and diverse young audience for film.
+Through in-cinema activity and sector support, including research and new release marketing campaigns, we aim to cultivate the largest possible sustainable, passionate and diverse young audience for film.

-The Into Film Festival has welcomed nearly two and a half million 5-19 year olds to cinemas over the last six years, with 439,000 young people and their teachers attending 2,545 screenings, special events and previews across 550 cinema sites in November 2018.
+The biggest film festival for children in the world, the Into Film Festival has welcomed nearly three million 5-19-year olds to cinemas over the last seven years, with November 2019's Festival seeing 503,687 young people and their teachers attending 3,000 screenings, special events and previews across 600 cinema sites.
 The Festival is supported by organisations across the entire sector - from exhibition and distribution to production and print transport, all working together to give young people the opportunity to experience the gold standard of film-watching, often for the very first time.

 It's been a wonderful way for us to engage with a hugely important part of our customer base and get children excited.
 We've seen great benefits to our business by running this initiative.Otto Turton, Director of Content and Pricing, Vue Entertainment

 Into Film offers distributors a route to market for new film releases to our extensive school networks.
 Leveraging our publicly funded work with schools, we offer marketing campaigns based on reach, engagement and expertise.
 We directly engage with over 1 million young people and over 5 million teachers and families via digital channels every year.

 Our campaigns are fully film-branded and expertly mapped to educational value and curriculum topics ensuring exposure and engagement in the classroom and promoting shared family moments at home.
 Through multi-channel strategic campaigns direct to schools we offer a powerful, credible and relevant solution to meet your marketing objectives.